+Statistically, only 1 out of 10 startups gain a foothold in the market and continue developing.
+In most cases, their offer doesn’t benefit the target market.
 Organizing workflows within a team that doesn‘t understand project goals is another reason for failing.
-Due to this, development may end before it even starts, and the product will freeze at the idea stage.
+As a result, development may end before it even starts, and the product will freeze at the idea stage.

-1. Understanding the Requirements
+1. Understand the Requirements

-The work direction and methods of idea implementation depend on the requirements you set.
-This mandatory preparatory stage usually includes several tasks:
+The ways and methods of how you’ll implement the idea depend on the requirements you set.
+This stage usually includes several tasks:

 At this “zero” stage, you should set the following requirements: